James Dale Davidson

 Davidson was the founder and former head of the National Taxpayers Union.
 On his website, Davidson claims to be a "famous economist", despite the fact that he has not received any university degree in economics or published in any peer-reviewed journal.

 In his books and his monthly newsletter, Strategic Investment, Davidson has promoted conspiracy theories claimed to link the Clinton administration to the death of Deputy White House Counsel Vince Foster.
 Foster's death was deemed a suicide by five official or governmental investigations.

-Davidson is an original investor and board member of the far-right news site Newsmax Media.
-In February 2010 he posted a video on the website AftershockProfits.com claiming that "supposed improvements" in the US economy during the Clinton administration were "faked by the government" and a "hoax."
+Davidson is an original investor and board member of the conservative news site Newsmax Media.
+In February 2010, he posted a video on the website AftershockProfits.com claiming that "supposed improvements" in the US economy during the Clinton administration were "faked by the government" and a "hoax."